Revisiting Cult Film ‘Heavy Metal Parking Lot’

 Before May 31, 1986, Jeff Krulik and John Heyn were simply two dudes from Maryland who had an itch to be documentary filmmakers.
 With equipment borrowed from Krulik's day job at a local public access station, the duo decided to realize their dream that fateful night by descending onto the parking lot of a Judas Priest concert at the Capital Centre in Landover, Md., to interview the group's fans.

-Metal fans or not, Krulik and Heyn captured something truly unique on that night.
-Although the film has its share of burnouts making cringe-worthy statements -- such as the gentleman who introduced himself by saying, "My name is Graham...you know?
+Krulik and Heyn captured something distinct on that night.
+Although the film has its share of burnouts making cringe-worthy statements -- such as the gentleman who introduced himself by saying, "My name is Graham ... you know?
 Like a gram of dope" -- the film as a whole comes off as a strangely endearing salute to these tailgaters.

 "Goofing on anyone was not what we planned for," attests Krulik.
 "In fact, we had no plan; no agenda.
 We just paid our five dollars or whatever it cost to park our car like any concertgoer, but instead of partying or hanging out, we got a video camera out and wandered around talking to anyone we bumped into.
 We quickly realized our camera was a novelty and people were more than willing to share their thoughts - inebriated or not - on camera."